Roy Thomas (pitcher): St. Louis Cardinals

 Thomas returned to Charleston in 1978 to go 9-4 with a 3.14 ERA mostly in relief.
 On June 23, he was selected off waivers by the St. Louis Cardinals, and brought directly to the majors.

 In his first appearance with the Cardinals, Thomas earned a win by pitching two scoreless innings in an extra innings affair with the Pittsburgh Pirates.
 He earned saves in his next two appearances against the Montreal Expos, but was roughed up by the Chicago Cubs in his next two outings.
 After one more relief appearance, he made an emergency start against the San Diego Padres, and gave up five runs in four innings for his first career loss.
-He returned to the bullpen after that, and earned one save with a 1.54 ERA the rest of the way.
+He returned to the bullpen after that and earned one save with a 1.54 ERA the rest of the way.

-Thomas began the 1979 season assigned to the triple A Springfield Redbirds, where he was converted back to a starter.
-He was called up July 1, and immediate made his first start in the second game of a doubleheader with the Phillies.
-He gave up one earned run in seven innings, but did not figure in the decision.
+Thomas began the 1979 season assigned to the triple-A Springfield Redbirds, where he was converted back to a starter.
+He was called up on July 1, and immediately made his first start in the second game of a doubleheader with the Phillies.
+He gave up one earned run in seven innings but did not figure in the decision.
 He earned his first win as a starter on August 7 against the New York Mets.
 Overall, Thomas went 3-4 with a 2.92 ERA and one save mostly in middle relief.